wolfgangasdf/iqp-book/ad-perturbation-theory.md

 Some observations:

-* This only works if the energy spectrum of the unperturbed system is *nondegenerate*, if the denominator is never 0.
-We come later to the degenerate perturbation theory
+* We see that perturbation theory requires potentially many - infinitely manny - unperturbed neigenstates to describe the perturbed system!
+But we will see that often, only a few states already give a good result.
-* We see that the perturbation requires potentially all unperturbed neigenstates to describe the perturbed system!
+* The procedure only works if the energy spectrum of the unperturbed system is *nondegenerate*, if the denominator is not $0$ - otherwise the correction diverges which cannot be physical.
+Later we see that this is indeed not the case, we have to use degenerate perturbation theory.
-* From the denominator we see that if the energies of the eigenstates lie closer in energy, the perturbation has a larger effect - since noise is a kind of perturbation, for qubits a spectrum with significant energy spacing can be advantageous.
+* From the denominator we see that, if the energies of the eigenstates lie close in energy, the perturbation has a larg effect.
+In quantum systems, noise can often be seen as a kind of perturbation.
+Therefore, for qubits, it can be advantageous to use quantum systems with a large energy spacing - the effect of perturbations is smaller than for systems with small energy spacing!

 ## 1st order perturbation theory: example